KhosroBahrami/ObjectDetection_YOLOv3_Tensorflow/README.md

 ### Class Prediction
 Most classifiers assume output labels are mutually exclusive.
 It is true if the output are mutually exclusive object classes.
-Therefore, YOLO applies a softmax function to convert scores into probabilities that sum up to one.
+Therefore, YOLOv2 applies a softmax function to convert scores into probabilities that sum up to one.
 YOLOv3 uses multi-label classification.
 For example, the output labels may be “pedestrian” and “child” which are not non-exclusive. (the sum of output can be greater than 1 now.)
 YOLOv3 replaces the softmax function with independent logistic classifiers to calculate the likeliness of the input belongs to a specific label.
 Instead of using mean square error in calculating the classification loss, YOLOv3 uses binary cross-entropy loss for each label.
 This also reduces the computation complexity by avoiding the softmax function.

 ### Bounding box prediction & cost function calculation
 YOLOv3 predicts an objectness score for each bounding box using logistic regression.
 YOLOv3 changes the way in calculating the cost function.
 If the bounding box prior (anchor) overlaps a ground truth object more than others, the corresponding objectness score should be 1.
 For other priors with overlap greater than a predefined threshold (default 0.5), they incur no cost.
 Each ground truth object is associated with one boundary box prior only.
 If a bounding box prior is not assigned, it incurs no classification and localization lost, just confidence loss on objectness.
 We use tx and ty (instead of bx and by) to compute the loss.